portavice/bladestrap/README.md

 ### Configure Bladestrap
-Usually this should not be necessary, but if need to overwrite the default configuration, create and edit `config/bladestrap.php`:
+Usually this should not be necessary, but if you need to overwrite the default configuration, create and edit `config/bladestrap.php`:
 ```bash
 php artisan vendor:publish --tag="bladestrap-config"